euro-ix/rfc8950-ixp/README.md

 At the end of the first 3 steps of the project, there will be a discussion to initiate the second phase if needed, i.e., the creation or adaptation of one of the identified solutions

-### Step 4 [If needed, will depend on the output of the first phase].

-[If a step 4 is require, describe the detail here]
- * Interop-testing(?) [how can we connect real equipment?]
- * Create configuration guides for different router vendors
- * Identify implications to filtering
- * Can we support brownfield?
-Migration path?
-How to support/integrate legacy equipment?

 ## Suitable profiles for this working group

-We would like to invite volunteers from Euro-IX (or other interested parties) to join us to do this [describe activity].
+We would like to invite volunteers from Euro-IX (or other interested parties) to join us to do this.

+## Goals and Targets ##

-As we have some defined goals and targets, we would like to see some of the following skillsets join the working group:
+Define goals and targets of the working group:

 [Describe skill set requirements for working group]
  * IXP Manager setup